 Most of the spaces in the Film Program’s production facilities are governed by electronic lock, however, some still require an old fashion physical key.
 Key requests must be made to the Operations Manager directly.

 As you progress through your degree, you unlock access to production spaces in the Film Program’s production facilities.
-Here is a breakdown of these spaces, who can gain entry, and when access is granted:
+Here is a breakdown of these spaces, who can gain entry, and when access is granted (This page is currently out of date.
+An updated list of supported production courses can be found in the SVAD Film Production and Exhibition Handbook located here):

 The primary location of our undergraduate Film Program production facilities and Film Operations.
 Undergraduate student access to these facilities is available during the Fall and Spring semesters.
 Graduate student access lasts all year long.